The Strings That Hold the World

 In olden days, maps were often drawn with Jerusalem at the centre of the world, like this one from 1581.

 The third component presented by Sefer Yetzirah is the lev, literally “heart”.
-This appears to be the point at the centre of the galgal where the “string” from teli connects (and may refer to the actual “string” itself).
+This might be the Earth itself, the “heart” and centre of the cosmos.
+More specifically, it’s the point at the centre of the Earth where the “string” from teli connects (and may refer to the actual “string” itself).
 Historically, that centrepoint was thought to be Israel, and specifically Jerusalem—and maybe that’s why it often seems like the whole world revolves around Israel and what’s happening over there.
 Fittingly, Ezekiel describes Israel as tabur ha’aretz, literally the “navel of the world” (Ezekiel 38:12), as if there is a cosmic umbilical cord attached to it.

-So, we have a tekhelet string called tohu going all around the galgal of the Earth, the horizon that separates light and dark.
-And we have the galgal suspended from an invisible “white” string tied to its centre, called the lev.
-(One may interpret these verses to mean that it isn’t the Heavens that are rotating on a pole, but rather the Earth galgal itself, as it hangs from the Heavens.)
+So, we have a tekhelet string called tohu going all around the circular Earth, the horizon that separates light and dark.
+And we have the Earth suspended from an invisible “white” string tied to its centre, the lev.
+(One may interpret these verses to mean either the Heavens rotating around Earth, or the Earth itself spinning, as it “hangs” suspended from the Heavens.)
 These strings of Creation are reminiscent of the strings of tzitzit, and it is all the more interesting that the value of lev (לב) is 32, the total number of tzitzit strings hanging from the four corners.
 And although we generally speak of the four corners of tzitzit, the Torah’s language is a kanaf, literally a “wing”, and more accurately referring to the four compass points.
-The circular galgal of the Earth has no corners, of course, but it does have the four cardinal directions.
+The circular Earth has no corners, of course, but it does have the four cardinal directions.
 In these ways, the four “wings” of the tzitzit and their white and blue strings remind us of the spiritual makeup of the Earth and cosmos, of the tohu and the teli, the galgal and the lev.

 Since tzitzit reminds us of Creation and of the unity of God, it is most fitting that our Sages included it within the Shema when we proclaim God’s unity.
 Better yet, the Mishnah that tells us when to recite the Shema in the morning says to do so from the moment one can “differentiate between tekhelet and white”, between the blue and white strings of the tzitzit (Berakhot 1:2).
 This is at dawn, when the tohu “string” around the horizon glows with tekhelet hues, as we move through another rotation of the galgal, hanging from the “string” tied to the teli of the Heavens.
 In reciting Shema, therefore, we connect to the spiritual foundations of Creation, and see the unity in all things, across the four compass directions, which our Sages teach are alluded to by the enlarged letter dalet of the word echad.